 A Footnote to History, Eight Years of Trouble in Samoa is a Fascinating account of Colonial skulduggery and duplicity published in 1892.
 It also serves as a background to Stevenson’s great South Seas tales.

 Beginning with “The story I have to tell is still going on as I write […. ] it is a piece of contemporary history in the most exact sense,” he brings forth the events alive from centuries ago.
-He gives the first-hand account of the battle between Britain, the United States, and Germany for control of Samoa during “The first Samoan Civil War” fought between 1886 and 1894
+He gives a first-hand account of the battle between Britain, the United States, and Germany for control of Samoa during “The first Samoan Civil War” fought between 1886 and 1894

 Travels with a Donkey in the Cévennes